irmiller22/git_workshop/git_workshop.md

 #Git Workshop

 ##Goals:
+####Create a Github Account
 - Create new Github account
 - Quick overview of Github

+####Create Repository
-- Learn how to create own repository on Github +
+- Learn how to create own repository on Github
-- Initialize repository on computer +
+- Initialize repository on computer
-- Set remote repository to Github repo URL +
+- Set remote repository to Github repo URL
 - Add contents of new repository to commit
 - Push up to master branch of Github repository

+####Cloning a Repository
 - Clone code from Github
 - Create new branch
 - Change code around a bit